macimax/WIKI_STEPMANIA/Timing-Segments/Timing-Segments.md

 Change the speed for x beats, replacing the old BPM per a new one.

 ## Stop
 Stops scrolling for x beats/seconds.
+Notes placed on the same segment must be pressed before the pause.
 ## Delay
-Seems to do the same thing as Stop.
+Same thing as Stop, but notes on the same segment must be pressed after the pause.
 ## Time Signature

 ## Warp